 For the Cake

-- Prepare ½ package of cake mix according to the instructions on the box.
-The above ingredient measurements are for ½ box of Betty Crocker Devil's Food Cake, so be sure to use halved measurements for the appropriate ingredients if you use a different brand of cake mix.
-If your cake mix calls for 3 eggs, use 1 egg and 1 egg yolk as your halved measurement.
-Bake in a 9-inch springform pan according to the instructions (around 25 minutes) and let cool on a wire rack while you prepare the mousse.
+- Prepare ½ package of cake mix according to the instructions on the box with water, vegetable oil, and eggs.
+Bake in a 9-inch springform pan according to the instructions (around 25 minutes) and let cool on a wire rack while you prepare the mousse.7.625 ounces Devil's food cake mix, ⅝ cup water, ¼ cup vegetable oil, 1 large egg, 1 large egg yolk

 For the Chocolate Mousse

-- In a small bowl, combine the gelatin and cold water and bloom for 5-10 minutes.
+- In a small bowl, combine the gelatin and cold water and bloom for 5-10 minutes.2 teaspoons powdered plain gelatin, 2½ tablespoons cold water

 - Meanwhile, place chocolate chips in a heatproof bowl.
-In a small saucepan set over medium-high heat, bring 1 cup of heavy cream to a simmer (between 112-115°F), then remove from the heat.
+In a small saucepan set over medium-high heat, bring 1 cup of heavy cream to a simmer (between 112-115°F), then remove from the heat.2¼ cups chocolate chips, 3 cups heavy cream

 - Whisk in the bloomed gelatin and stir until completely dissolved.
 Pour mixture over the chocolate chips and whisk until melted and combined.
 Allow mixture to cool, stirring occasionally.

-- In the bowl of a stand mixer fitted with the whisk attachment, or with a hand mixer in a large bowl, beat the remaining 2 cups of cream with the powdered sugar until stiff peaks form.
+- In the bowl of a stand mixer fitted with the whisk attachment, or with a hand mixer in a large bowl, beat the remaining 2 cups of cream with the powdered sugar until stiff peaks form.½ cup powdered sugar

 - Stir about ¼ cup of the whipped cream into the melted chocolate.
 Gently fold in the remaining whipped cream until fully incorporated.